ismayito/math-magician/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Pokemon Gallaery] <a name="about-project"></a>
+# 📖 [math-magician] <a name="about-project"></a>

-**[Pokemon Gallery]** is a  Javascript capstone group project which makes use of Javascript to hit the API, it displays a list of Pokemon data to the user and it has been designed to have a eye catching interface.
-In this project the user is able to like the pokemon and also add a comment to the pokemon.
+**[math-magician]** is a React Javascript website project which makes use of  react Javascript to hit the API, it displays a list of random quotes fetched from the API to the user and it has been designed to have a eye catching interface.
+In this project I have also added the pages and the use can route to those pages .

 ## 🛠 Built With <a name="built-with"></a>